 UQ-CCAA Advanced Concrete Technology Course

-The Advanced Concrete Technology (ACT) course is to be offered for the third time in Australia during 2019 and 2020.
+The Advanced Concrete Technology (ACT) course is to be offered for the third time in Australia and will commence in February 2020.
 The course will be presented by the University of Queensland and Cement Concrete & Aggregates Australia under the auspices of the UK Institute of Concrete Technology (ICT).
 The course is further endorsed by the Concrete Institute of Australia

 The course will provide in-depth technical training in concrete technology and practice and is designed to enable delegates to become technical leaders in the industry.
 Experts from the international and Australian construction industries, universities and CCAA will present the lectures

 The target audience includes qualified and experienced senior technical personnel, civil and material engineers, cement chemists, concrete technologists and technicians involved in the building, construction, precast concrete, mining and in the cement, aggregate, admixture and ready-mixed concrete industries.

 Delegates who pass both three-hour on-campus examinations, and have their research project accepted, receive the Advanced Concrete Technology Diploma, qualify for Corporate Membership of the ICT and as corporate members are entitled to use the post-nominal letters, MICT.

 cement chemists, concrete technologists and technicians